Tiki-Waka (roller coaster)

 Tiki-Waka is a steel family roller coaster located at Walibi Belgium in Wavre, Belgium.
-The Polynesian-themed coaster opened for the 2018 season as the headlining attraction in the newly re-themed Exotic World area, and kickstarted a multi-year, €100 million expansion plan.
+The Polynesian-themed coaster opened for the 2018 season as the headlining attraction in the newly re-themed Exotic World area, and was the beginning of a multi-year, €100 million expansion plan.

 History

 In June 2017, Walibi announced a major multi-year plan to redesign and transform the park, with an accumulated total of €100,000,000 to be invested on new rides and parkwide theming.
-This would be kickstarted with the addition of a new family coaster, to be built near the Challenge of Tutankhamon Dark ride at the south end of the park and include an exotic theme.
+This began with the addition of a new family coaster, to be built near the Challenge of Tutankhamon Dark ride at the south end of the park and include an exotic theme.
 Construction of the new coaster and revitalization of the surrounding area would require the removal of the existing Coccinelle children's coaster, which would be refurbished and rebuilt on the site of the former Ferris wheel, beside the Loup-Garou wooden coaster, for the 2022 season and receive a New Orleans theme.

-The Coccinelle had its final day of operations on September 11, 2017, and was dismantled immediately, with the station being razed and site preparation beginning shortly after.
-During the park's annual Walibi Belgium Fan Day event, on October 21, 2017, an animation of the ride's draft layout was screened for attendees, confirming the coaster to be a Gerstlauer custom Bobsled Coaster creation.
-Construction continued at a rapid pace throughout the winter, and on February 15, 2018, park officials announced the ride's name to be Tiki-Waka at a press conference by the ride's construction site, where concept artwork for the ride trains were also revealed.
-The 2018 investments, which included an expansion of the Aqualibi Waterpark, were confirmed to have cost the park roughly €12,000,000 of their planned €100 million masterplan, with the Exotic World tallying around 7.8 million euros of that figure.
+Coccinelle had its final day of operations on September 11, 2017, before being dismantled, with the station being razed and site preparation beginning shortly after.
+During the park's annual Walibi Belgium Fan Day event, on October 21, 2017, an animation of the ride's draft layout was screened for attendees, confirming the coaster to be a Gerstlauer custom Bobsled Coaster.
+Construction continued throughout the winter, and on February 15, 2018, park officials announced the ride's name to be Tiki-Waka at a press conference by the ride's construction site, where concept artwork for the ride trains were also revealed.
+The 2018 investments, which included an expansion of the Aqualibi Waterpark, cost the park roughly €12,000,000 of their planned €100 million master plan, with the Exotic World tallying around 7.8 million euros of that figure.

 Construction on Tiki-Waka was completed on March 1, 2018.
-Despite the park's best efforts to have the ride ready to begin public operations by a target date of March 31, 2018, a Facebook announcement from the park eventually confirmed on March 21 that such would not be the case.
-The coaster began public operations on April 7, 2018, in the form of a soft-opening.
+Despite the park's desire have the ride ready to begin public operations by a target date of March 31, 2018, a Facebook announcement from the park confirmed on March 21 that such would not be the case.
+The coaster began public operations on April 7, 2018, in the form of a soft opening.